docker/docs/datacenter/ucp/3.0/guides/admin/install/install-offline.md

 copy this package to the host where you install UCP.
 The offline installation process works only if one of the following is true:

--  All of the swarm nodes, managers and workers alike, have internet access to Docker Hub, and
+-  All of the cluster nodes, managers and workers alike, have internet access to Docker Hub, and
 -  None of the nodes, managers and workers alike, have internet access to Docker Hub.